-Serenely going about my cooking business last night when husband piped up to alert me about the latest Trump-fueled travesty.
+Serenely going about my cooking business last night when husband piped up to alert me about the latest travesty.
 “Get this, they plan to lift the ban on importing elephant ‘trophies,’ ” he said.
-I confess that I prayed for a good solid minute that elephants in Africa had joined a bowling league.
+I confess that I prayed for a good solid minute that elephants in Africa had joined a bowling league, that people in the U.S. wanted their bowling awards.
 Not even in my most desperate embrace of denial could I convince myself it was true.

 “Trophy hunters will be able to bring in elephant ears, tails. . . ” Fingers plugging my ears, I flung myself out of the kitchen door, wailing, before I could hear any more.
 Sobbing, I flung myself to the ground and pounded earth.

 ELEPHANTS!
 FFS.
 Our intelligent, compassionate Earthkindreds who live in close-knit communities and mourn their dead.
 Already hunted to near-extinction, this kind of hunting for the trophy tempts me sorely to fling open the liquor cabinet.
 Surely this grief will be the one that does me in.